NGWPC/ngencerf-server/README.md

 Install Postgres if not already done so.

 The `runCerf.sh` script will handle initialization of the database the first time it runs and will then `manage.py runServer` to start up the server.
 For subsequent runs, it will run `pip install`, `migrate` and `runServer`.

 In those cases where you need to re-initialize the data, after dropping all the tables you should run  `runCerf.sh` with the `--load-static` argument.

+To update the code, do a `git pull` and run `runCerf.sh` again

 ## Manual Steps (optional if you're using runCerf.sh)